Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Methodology

 \subsection{Data}

 The data used for this research come from two primary channels: stock data and financial news sentiment data.

-Historical stock price data for Toyota, Apple, HSBC, Pepsi, and Tencent from 2016/02/16 to 2024/05/08 are downloaded using the yfinance Python library.
+Since multiple related studies~\cite{VIJH2020599,electronics9091384,10195852,10.1145/3529836.3529857} in stock forecasting or trading typically focus on one to ten stocks, this study selects ten stocks to balance representativeness and computational cost.
+The selected stocks—Toyota, Apple, HSBC, Pepsi, Tencent, Airbus, Exxon Mobil, Netflix, Petrobras, and InfuSystem—come from different regions, including the U.S., Europe, China, Japan, and Brazil, and cover a broad range of industries such as automotive, technology, finance, energy, aerospace, healthcare services, and consumer goods.
+This diversity helps evaluate whether the proposed method works across different market conditions rather than for a single sector.
+Historical stock price data from 2016/02/16 to 2024/05/08 are obtained using the yfinance Python library.
 This library provides an efficient way to access daily stock prices, including opening, closing, high, low, and volume data for each company.

-Stock data is used to calculate key technical indicators, such as moving averages, momentum, and RSI, which are incorporated into the alpha generation process.
+In addition, stock data is used to calculate key technical indicators, such as moving averages, momentum, and RSI, which are incorporated into the alpha generation process.
 The Python library pandas-ta is used to calculate all the technical indicators.
 In finance, technical indicators, calculated from historical stock price and volume data, are often used by traders and investors to predict the stock trend and generate trading signals.
 Table~\ref{tab:tech_indicators} shows the technical indicators used in this study.

 The \textbf{Simple Moving Average (SMA)} calculates the average price of a security over a specified period, smoothing out short-term fluctuations to reveal overall trends.
 In contrast, the \textbf{Exponential Moving Average (EMA)} places greater emphasis on recent prices, making it more responsive to new information compared to the SMA. \textbf{Momentum} measures the speed of price changes by comparing the current price to a previous price from a set number of periods ago, helping traders identify potential trend changes.
 The \textbf{Relative Strength Index (RSI)} is a momentum oscillator that assesses the speed and change of price movements, commonly used to detect overbought or oversold conditions. \textbf{MACD (Moving Average Convergence Divergence)} tracks the relationship between two EMAs, helping traders understand changes in the strength, direction, and momentum of a trend.
 Bollinger Bands are plotted two standard deviations away from a moving average, offering a visual representation of price volatility and potential reversal points. \textbf{On-Balance Volume (OBV)} combines price movement with volume flow to indicate how volume affects the direction of the price.